Kevin Sinfield: 2000s

 Sinfield played for Leeds in the 2005 Challenge Cup Final, kicking four goals in their loss against Hull F.C., but was awarded the Lance Todd Trophy as man of the match nonetheless.
-He played at loose forward, kicking a goal in Leeds' 2005 Super League Grand Final loss against Bradford Bulls.
+He played at loose forward, kicking a goal in Leeds's 2005 Super League Grand Final loss against Bradford Bulls.
 He was also named in 2005's Super League Dream Team.
 Sinfield was selected to play for Great Britain in the end-of-season 2005 Tri-nations tournament.
 He was named in 2006's Super League Dream Team.
-In 2007, he became the first Leeds player to score in every round of a Super League season, a feat which he repeated in the 2011 season including kicking 6 out of 7 goals in the Rhinos' fourth Grand final victory over St. Helens in 5 years.
+In 2007, he became the first Leeds player to score in every round of a Super League season, a feat that he repeated in the 2011 season including kicking six out of seven goals in the Rhinos' fourth Grand final victory over St. Helens in five years.
 In the post-season Sinfield played for Great Britain against the 2007 All Golds Tourists.

 Sinfield celebrated his testimonial season in 2008.
 He was man of the match, scoring seven points, as Leeds defeated Melbourne 11–4 at Elland Road.
 During the season Sinfield set a club record by scoring in 63 consecutive matches.
 He also set a Super League record by scoring in 52 consecutive Super League games.
 Sinfield scored his 2,000th point for the club as Leeds defeated St Helens for the second successive year in the 2008 Super League Grand Final.
 Leeds won 24–16, with Sinfield successfully kicking four goals.
 It was the first time Leeds had ever won back-to-back titles.
 It was also the first time that a Super League team had won both the World Club Challenge, and the Grand Final in the same calendar year.
 He was also selected for the England squad for the 2008 Rugby League World Cup tournament in Australia.
 In England's first match against Papua New Guinea he played at loose forward and kicked four goals from six attempts in England's victory.
 During the 2009 season, Sinfield became only the second player, after Lewis Jones, to score 1,000 goals for Leeds.

 Sinfield capped the 2009 season by winning the Harry Sunderland Trophy for his performance as he led Leeds to victory in a third successive Grand Final.
 Leeds defeated St Helens 18–10, with Sinfield scoring six points, including a drop goal.
 With victory, Sinfield became the first player in history to captain four championship-winning teams.
 He dedicated the win at Old Trafford to the recently deceased former Leeds player John Holmes.

 He played for England in the 2009 Four Nations tournament.